Help & FAQs

 If you would like to see a particular feature or you think the site could be improved please drop us an email as we are always looking to improve Ask The Ancestors.

-If you need help go to our home page and click on “see how it works” in either of the the two boxes set into the photos.
-This will bring up a separate page that should tell you all you need to know.
+If you need help go to our home page and click on “see how it works” This will bring up a separate page that should tell you all you need to know.

 If you still need help please do not hesitate to email your query to us and we will do our best to help you out.